kverb/ansible-playbooks/README.md

 - then you can update the system packages with `pacman -Syyu --noconfirm`
 - install python (required for ansible): `pacman -S python`

- Now you can run ansible via ssh, but be sure to include the new container in your ansible inventory.
+ Now you can run ansible via ssh, but be sure to include any new containers in your ansible inventory.

  These containers are part of an NFS-based file sharing system.
 They are currently configured with bindmounts to directories prefixed with /nfs in each container.
-It's not a requirement that the binding is actually an nfs share; just that the mount is actually somwhere useful to you.
+It's not a requirement that the binding is actually an nfs share; just that the mount is actually somwhere useful to you and the mount is at /nfs

 ### ansible